NarubyRiverlione/steamboiler/memory-bank/turbine.md

 - add in the turbineControl a ValueSlider to adjust the rpm set point
 - add a toggle button for free or hold mode
 - hold mode should adjust the turbine valve automatically to keep the rpm of the turbine at the set point

+## Phase 3 Implementation Details

+### Physics-Based RPM Calculation

+The RPM calculation is based on Newton's laws of motion for rotational systems.
+Key constants used:

+- **MomentOfInertia (25000 kg·m²)**: Represents the turbine's resistance to changes in rotational speed.
+A higher value means the turbine takes longer to speed up or slow down.
+This value was chosen to represent a large industrial turbine with significant mass distributed at a distance from the axis of rotation.

+- **FrictionFactor (0.02)**: Represents mechanical friction losses in the turbine.
+This creates a natural damping effect where friction increases with RPM, eventually reaching an equilibrium point where the torque from steam equals the friction torque.

+- **TorqueFactor (0.05)**: Conversion factor that determines how steam flow and pressure translate to rotational force (torque) on the turbine.

+### PID Controller for Hold Mode

+A PID (Proportional-Integral-Derivative) controller was implemented to automatically adjust the turbine valve position when in hold mode:

+- **Proportional (Kp = 0.001)**: Responds to the current error (difference between actual RPM and setpoint)
+- **Integral (Ki = 0.0001)**: Responds to the accumulated error over time, eliminating steady-state error
+- **Derivative (Kd = 0.0005)**: Responds to the rate of change of error, providing damping

+### Realistic Electricity Generation

+Electricity is only generated when the turbine is running at or very close to the maximum RPM (99% threshold).
+This reflects real-world power generation where turbines must operate at their rated speed to effectively generate electricity.

 # phase 4: generator breaker